thegworld/gtx-browser/testing/libfuzzer/AFL_integration.md

 # AFL Integration

-This document describes AFL's integration with Chromium.
-This document is only for the curious, developers writing Chromium fuzz targets shouldn't worry about AFL, as this document will explain.
+This document describes AFL's integration with GTx Browser.
+This document is only for the curious, developers writing GTx Browser fuzz targets shouldn't worry about AFL, as this document will explain.
 Therefore, it does not explain how you should use AFL locally, in most cases you should just use libFuzzer.